 Monitoring methodology is based on direct measurement of the amount of HFC 23 waste destroyed and of the energy used by the destruction process as shown in Figure 1.
 This monitoring methodology provides for direct and continuous measurement of the actual quantity HFC 23 destroyed, as well as the quantities of electricity, steam and fossil fuel used by the destruction process.
 The emission reductions are dominated by the quantity of HFC 23 destroyed.
-To measure this quantity accurately two flow meters are used.
-The flow meters shall be calibrated every six months by an officially accredited entity.
-The zero check on the flow meters shall be conducted every week.
-If the zero check indicates that flow meter is not stable, and immediate calibration of the flow meter shall be undertaken.
+To measure this quantity accurately two flow meters, each of which is recalibrated weekly, are used.
 Most of the time, under normal operation, both flow meters measure the same amount of HFC 23 flows simultaneously.
-Where the flow meter readings differ by greater than twice their claimed accuracy (for example 10% if the accuracy is claimed to be $\pm 5\%$) then the reason for the discrepancy is investigated and the fault remedied.
+Where the flowmeter readings differ by greater than twice their claimed accuracy (for example 10% if the accuracy is claimed to be $\pm 5\%$) then the reason for the discrepancy is investigated and the fault remedied.
 For the sake of conservativeness the lower value of the two readings will always be used to estimate the HFC 23 waste flows.
-The monthly quantity of HFC 23 waste flows (q_HFC23_m) is the sum of the lower periodic9 reading of the two meters, as follows:
+Other factors in the monitoring process for quality control are: